-We believe that cash and cash equivalents at September 30, 2017, together with cash flow from operations, will be sufficient to fund our operations and provide for growth for the next 12 months and into the foreseeable future.
+We believe that cash and cash equivalents at December 30, 2017, together with cash flow from operations, will be sufficient to fund our operations and provide for growth for the next 12 months and into the foreseeable future.
 We maintain cash in various deposit accounts, the balances of which are in excess of federally insured limits.
 We expect to continue to evaluate potential acquisitions of, or strategic investments in, businesses that are complementary to our Company.
 Such transactions may require the use of cash and have other impacts on the Company's liquidity and capital resources in the event of such a transaction.
-Because of the Company's sufficient cash position, the Company has not sought external sources of liquidity, with the exception of certain credit facilities for our chattel lending programs.
+Because of the Company's sufficient cash position, the Company has not sought external sources of liquidity, with the exception of certain credit facilities for our home-only lending programs.
 However, depending on our operating results and strategic opportunities, we may need to seek additional or alternative sources of financing.
 There can be no assurance that such financing would be available on satisfactory terms, if at all.
 If this financing were not available, it could be necessary for us to reevaluate our long-term operating plans to make more efficient use of our existing capital resources.
 The exact nature of any changes to our plans that would be considered depends on various factors, such as conditions in the factory-built housing industry and general economic conditions outside of our control.

 Projected cash provided by operations in the coming year is largely dependent on sales volume and other activities.
-Operating activities provided \$7.4 million of cash during the six months ended September 30, 2017, compared to \$22.4 million during the same period last year.
-Cash provided by operating activities during the current period was primarily the result of cash generated by operating income before non-cash charges, principal payments received on consumer loans receivable in the ordinary course of business and higher payables and accrued liabilities, including insurance loss reserves from hurricane-related homeowners' insurance policy claims during the quarter.
-These are partially offset by: 1) loan origination activity in excess of proceeds from the sale of loans and expansion of chattel lending programs; 2) increased accounts receivable resulting from higher home sales; 3) greater home inventory levels from delayed new home sales resulting from hurricanes during the period; 4) increased raw material stocking practices; and 5) increased other assets from reinsurance amounts to be collected.
-Cash provided by operating activities during the prior period was primarily the result of cash generated by operating income before non-cash charges, higher accounts payable and accrued liabilities, including customer deposits and volume rebate accruals, as well as payments received from commercial loans receivables.
+Operating activities provided \$15.4 million of cash during the nine months ended December 30, 2017, compared to \$28.8 million during the same period last year.
+Cash provided by operating activities during the current period was primarily the result of cash generated by operating income before non-cash charges and principal payments received on consumer loans receivable in the ordinary course of business.
+These are partially offset by: 1) loan origination activity in excess of proceeds from the sale of loans and expansion of home-only lending programs; 2) increased accounts receivable resulting from higher home sales; and 3) larger raw material levels to feed increased home sales volume and increased finished home inventory levels from timing of home sales completion.
+Cash provided by operating activities during the prior period was primarily the result of cash generated by operating income before non-cash charges, principal payments received on consumer loans receivable in the ordinary course of business, and lower home inventory levels from timing of home sales completions.
+These increases were partially offset by consumer loan originations in excess of proceeds from the sale of these loans as a result of improved loan origination activity and increases to accounts receivable resulting from higher home sales.

-Consumer loans receivable originated increased to \$66.3 million from \$54.0 million for the six months ended September 30, 2017 and October 1, 2016, respectively.
-Proceeds from sales of consumer loans provided \$59.2 million in cash, compared to \$47.4 million in the previous year, a net increase of \$11.8 million, which relates to higher loan originations and the timing of loan sales.
+Consumer loans receivable originated increased to \$96.8 million from \$86.8 million for the nine months ended December 30, 2017 and December 31, 2016, respectively.
+Proceeds from sales of consumer loans provided \$91.2 million in cash, compared to \$77.3 million in the previous year, a net increase of \$13.9 million, which relates to higher loan originations and the timing of loan sales.

 With respect to consumer lending for the purchase of manufactured housing, states may classify manufactured homes for both legal and tax purposes as personal property rather than real estate.
 As a result, financing for the purchase of manufactured homes is characterized by shorter loan maturities and higher interest rates.
-Unfavorable changes in these factors and the current adverse trend in the availability and terms of financing in the industry may have material negative effects on our results of operations and financial condition.
+Unfavorable changes in these factors and the current lack of availability of financing in the industry may have material negative effects on liquidity.
 See Item IA, "Risk Factors."